schneider128k/machine_learning_course/README.md

 ### Keras datasets

-We are going to work with some simple datasets to start learning about neural network.
+We are going to work with some simple datasets to start learning about neural networks.
 The collection ```tf.keras.datasets``` contains only a few simple datasets and provides an elementary way of loading them.
-(Later, we will learn about TensorFlow datasets, which contains 100 datasets and provides a high-performace input data pipelines to load the datasets.)
+(Later, we will learn about TensorFlow datasets, which contains nearly 100 datasets and provides a high-performace input data pipelines to load the datasets.)

 - [Notebook for loading and exploring the MNIST digits dataset](https://colab.research.google.com/drive/1HDZB0sEjhd0sdTFNCmJXvB8hYnE9KBM7)